renamedquery/blender-cuda-subdivision-surface-gpu/README.md

 - Basic Catmull Clark subdivision algorithm.

-- CPU Multithreading is done.
+- CPU Multithreading.

+- Merge by distance algorithm.

 TODO:

-- \[PRIORITY] Fix verts that go missing caused by incomplete threads.

 - Read normals and texture coordinates from `.obj` files.

 - Write normals, texture coordinates, and faces to `.obj` files.

-- Fix the wonky jittered subdivision verts.

 - Accelerate the algorithm by using CUDA.

+- Fix broken vertices that cause holes.

 # Compiling Instructions: